Applies To:

 Scenario 1 - Filter all users who logged on at any time

-Use any of the following queries on the Query Designer:
+Use any of the following queries in the Query Designer:

 Or